 Bubba "Junior" Sawyer's reputation is known to anyone who was a fan of horror exploitation films of the 1970s, though he's better known by his moniker Leatherface.
 Born the youngest child of a degenerate family of meat packers, Bubba was terrified of displeasing his abusive family and would do anything to earn their approval.
 Up to and including murder and slaughter.
 After being thwarted in his attempt, after seeing his brother run down by a pickup truck driver who rescued his quarry, Leatherface was drawn into the Entity's world with the promise of another powerful figure he'd have to satisfy.
 And he would, for this creature offered much more than filial ties and well-being, it offered him an endless feast of flesh and victims for him to use his hammer and chainsaw against.
 His Perks focus on robbing them of their advantages and abilities in the face of his onslaught.

-Added on October 26, 2017, released with the A Nightmare on Elm Street chapter, and a guest character from the A Nightmare on Elm Street film series.
+Added on October 26, 2017 as part of the A Nightmare on Elm Street chapter, and a guest character from the A Nightmare on Elm Street film series.

 Ever have a nightmare so real, you'd swear you would have died from it?
 Frederick Charles Krueger knows the feeling all too well, though he's usually the one inflicting said nightmares.
 Clawing his way out of the "Nightmare on Elm Street" films, though his appearance is taken from the remake, Freddy was a preschool janitor with a penchant for murdering children in his decrepit, terrifying boiler room.
 Slipping through the fingers of the law, the parents of Springwood formed a lynch mob and burnt the twisted man to death in his own shack.
 But he returned, demonic and terrifying, to the nightmares of the children, killing them one-by-one with his signature bladed glove, until he cornered his final quarry, only to be drawn into The Entity's horrifying realm.
 Freddy haunts the dreams of the Survivors, drawing them into his world where he can properly attack them, using his Perks to baffle and confuse their efforts at escape.

-Added on January 23, 2018, released with the SAW chapter, and a guest character from the Saw film series.
+Added on January 23, 2018 as part of the SAW chapter, and a guest character from the Saw film series.

 One of the first attempted victims of the Jigsaw Killer, Amanda Young escaped the film series' infamous "reverse bear-trap," only to become enamored of the man who'd put in on her head in the first place.
 Becoming his disciple, Amanda donned the robes and pig mask of Jigsaw, becoming his arms when his own failed him.
 Becoming her own brand of killer, more merciless and driven than even he was, she eventually fell in her duties, brought down by a policeman's gun, and as she lay dying, dark, twisted tendrils enveloped her and drew her in, giving her another chance to give the gift of life to those who deserved it.
 And bring death to all the rest.
 Amanda's twin weapons are her arm blade and the very trap that once ensnared her, giving Survivors the chance to free themselves at the price of losing their focus on their generator objectives.
 Her perks offerSurvivors choices of how to play the game, giving each a risk-reward that she can exploit.